-Serbia: Against shutting down the old plants until new ones are built4.
-July 2017. / News Serbia Energy
+Serbia: Against shutting down the old plants until new ones are built, News Serbia Energy

 As previously has been announced, Electric Power Industry of Serbia should shut down next year the first production unit at thermal power plant “Nikola Tesla” in Obrenovac that is outdated, and the expert public thinks that this should not be done until the replacement capacities are built.